How Fast Usain Bolt Can Run?

 For the rest of us, 50K finishing times vary widely based on various factors, including fitness level, age, and terrain.

-Expect to run about 10 to 30 seconds slower per mile than you would in a marathon.
+You can expect to run each mile about 10 to 30 seconds slower than in a marathon.

 So, if your best marathon time is 3 hours 30 minutes (at an 8:00 per mile pace), you’re looking at a 50K finish of around 4 hours 14 minutes to 4 hours 25 minutes, depending on the course.